-- GraFit program CD-ROM. - The GraFit User's Guide (this manual).
-Depending upon the GraFit package that was purchased, this guide may only be available in electronic form on the CDROM.
+- GraFit program on CD-ROM or via electronic download. - The GraFit User's Guide (this manual).
+Depending upon the GraFit package that was purchased, this guide may only be available in electronic form.

 When GraFit is first run you will be able to register the product.
-This will ensure that you are informed of the latest updates to the program.
+Registration is optional, but will ensure that you are informed of the latest updates to the program.